CIS565-Fall-2015/Final-Project/README.md

 ## Guidelines

 * Form teams of two.
-Each member of a team will receive the same grade.
+Each team member will receive the same grade.
 Teams of one or three will be considered.
 Teams of three will be expected to build something truly amazing like [this](https://github.com/ishaan13/PhotonMapper).
 * Use GitHub.
 We encourage, but do not require, you to develop in a public repo as open source.
 * Programming language, graphics and compute APIs, and target platforms are up to you.
 * You are allowed to use existing code and libraries.
 These should be prominently credited and your code should be easily identifiable.